dddrrreee/cs240lx-24spr/labs/12-interleave-checker/README.md

 ## Lab: using single stepping to check interleaving.

+Update May 28 tues:
+ - add trylock (part 2)
+ - add a yield system call (part 3) and rewrite some tests so they have B yield rather than fail.
+ - add a couple non-ridiculous ai-generated tests and find bugs (or not if it gets it right!)
+ - ideally as an extension you can do at least two context switches and have some tests to show that this works (e.g., write some assembly so you know the exact number of instructions).

 We'll use single-stepping to write a concurrency checker that is tiny but mighty.